 I recently read an article about the use of smartphones ‘killing children’s ability to communicate’.
 On the basis that I have an Android tablet using 4 year old who never stops talking, I don’t quite agree with this.

 Of course, there’s going to be the extreme cases where parents let their kids use an iPhone all day while they sit and watch re-runs of Jeremy Kyle, but if you’re sensible about it there are many advantages to allowing children to have screen time.

-Here are my top 5 reasons why I don’t feel guilty about letting my child using a smartphone and tablet:
+Here are my top 5 reasons why I don’t feel guilty about letting my child using smartphones and tablets:

 Additional learning resources